syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/show-custom-stamp-item.md

 ---
 layout: post
-title: Displaying Custom stamp Items in EJ2 ASP.NET MVC PdfViewer | Syncfusion
+title: Displaying Custom stamp Item in EJ2 ASP.NET MVC PdfViewer | Syncfusion
 description: Learn how to display custom stamp items in the custom stamp in the Syncfusion ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: PDF Viewer